Travel Inspiration

 > When packing for Kilimanjaro, keep in mind that Kilimanjaro is an extremely large mountain, with five different climate zones!
 This means temperatures can vary significantly, from warm 20 – 25 degree Celsius days to below zero nights.
 Summit night, in particular, can drop to...

-The ultimate guide to trekking Mount Kilimanjaro
+The ultimate guide to climbing Mount Kilimanjaro

 > Quick facts At 5,895m, Kilimanjaro is the highest free-standing mountain in the world To successfully summit Kilimanjaro you must respect altitude and only buy a 7 – 10 day trek The best time to trek Kilimanjaro is January – March & mid-Jun to mid-October Kilimanjaro treks range...